Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 Each option also has a matching CLI flag in `third_party/social_robot/main.py` (for example `--identity`, `--prompt-file`, `--system-prompt`, `--memory-dir`).

+## Screenshot workflow

+When you launch the **Assistant** identity from the management UI and say “look at my screen,” SocialRobot now captures the current desktop, stores a PNG copy under the identity’s `memory/screenshots` directory, and forwards the encoded image to the configured Ollama model.
+The spoken request is automatically augmented with a clarification asking the model to describe the screenshot, so multimodal checkpoints such as `llava:13b` can respond with contextual commentary.
+If the capture fails (for example, when `pyautogui` cannot access the display), the bot logs the issue and continues as a text-only exchange.

 ## GUI Workflow

 1. Start CtrlSpeak in Client + Server mode.